What is freerando skiing?

 Accompaniment by a mountain guide

-In the company of Clément, an Upguides mountain guide Upguidesthat we set off to discover the peaks of Haute Maurienne Vanoise.
+In the company of Clément, an Upguides mountain guide Upguidesthat we set off to discover the peaks of Haute Maurienne Vanoise and make all these outings.

-Before each outing, we prepare our day with him, going over the itinerary so that every member of the group knows where he stands, checking the weather and avalanche risk, checking everyone's equipment, and so on.
+Before each outing, we prepared our day with him: a review of the itinerary so that each member of the group knew where to find his or her bearings, a weather and avalanche risk check, a check of everyone's equipment, and so on.

-During the outing, the guide is also there to advise us, and above all, to guide us to the best secret spots to enjoy the beautiful virgin slopes on the way down!
+On the day of the outing itself, Clément had checked the local conditions and the Bulletin d'Evaluation des Risques d'Avalanches (BERA).
+During the outing, the guide is also there to advise us, and above all, to guide us to the best secret spots to enjoy beautiful virgin slopes on the way down!

 L'Ouille Allegra

 400 D+ - Alt.
 3130mIf you love couloirs and steep slopes, this is the outing for you.
-In the grandiose, glacial setting of Bonneval-sur-Arcset off to tackle the Ouille Allegra.
+In the grandiose, glacial setting of Bonneval-sur-Arcour mountain guide leads us this time to the Ouille Allegra.

-Then it's off down the other side of the peak to the cross-country ski trails at Bessans, where our mountain guide has parked a car to take us back to Bonneval sur Arc.
+Then it's off down the other side of the peak to the cross-country ski trails at Bessans, where Clément had parked a car for the return trip to Bonneval sur Arc.
 A spectacular outing, and one that lends itself particularly well to spring conditions, Bonneval sur Arc being the resort that remains snow-covered the latest in our valley.

 Gear up for freerando